EverSilverio/Projeto_Integrador/README.md

 # Description

-A simple signup and login system that grants access to a To Do List App screen.
+A To-Do List App accessed through account creation and login with data persistence.

 ## The signup screen rules and functions:
 * Do not accept less than 3 characters in the Name and Nickname inputs;